ds-jrg/CQD-SHAP/README.md

-# Explainable Graph Query Answering
+# CQD-SHAP

+This repository contains the code to reproduce the results from the paper "CQD-SHAP: Explainable Complex Query Answering with Shapley Values".

 ## Prerequisites